BJWRD/Kubernetes/airflow-spark-s3/README.md

 * Kubectl Installation - [steps](https://helm.sh/docs/intro/install/)
 * Helm Installation - [steps](https://pwittrock.github.io/docs/tasks/tools/install-kubectl/)
 * Kubeconfig Setup/Configured
+* S3 Buckets x2 - (Airflow DAG logging & CSV file updates)
+* AWS CodeCommit Repository
+* Elastic Container Registery to host your Docker Image for the Airflow Chart to then use for Airflow Deployment.

 ## Switch to the EKS Cluster
 Using the AWS CLI, ensure you select the EKS Cluster which you plan to deploy the Helm Charts to -